Southern Right Whale

 These whales appear to have strong maternal connections to places and related groups of whales.
 Females are known to return to their own birthplace every 3 years to have a calf of their own, and males may also follow migration routes used by their mothers.

-Highlights where the Southern Right Whale can be seen
+Spots where the Southern Right Whale can be observed

 Puerto Madryn, in the northern part of Patagonia, is a whale-watching hotspot.
 This city of 100,000 people is protected from the pounding South Atlantic by the Golfo Nuevo.
 It grew from a tiny settlement built by Welsh immigrants in 1865, who gave it its Welsh name of Porth Madryn.